 Taxation Act, 2007, S.O.
 2007, c.
-11 Schedule A, ss.
-8, 9(21).
+11, Sched.
+A.

 The Act, which applies in respect of taxation years ending after December 31, 2008, implements a number of new tax provisions that were announced in the 2007 Ontario Economic Outlook and Fiscal Review.
-Section 9 of the Act lists a number of non-refundable tax credits that may be deducted by an individual in computing the amount of his or her personal income tax, including a "charitable donations tax credit".37
+Section 9 of the Act lists a number of non-refundable tax credits that may be deducted by an individual in computing the amount of his or her personal income tax, including a "charitable donations tax credit".

-The formula for calculating the charitable donations tax credit is set out in subsection 9(21) of the Act, although it is to be repealed and replaced with a new formula on January 1, 2009.
+The formula for calculating the charitable donations tax credit is set out in subsection 9(21) of the Act, although it was repealed and replaced with a new formula on January 1, 2009.
 Both formulas are included in this text.